underscoreio/essential-scala/src/pages/collections/options.md

 }
 ~~~

-Because of the limited size of `0` or `1`, there is a bit of redundancy here.
+Because of the limited size of `0` or `1`, there is a bit of redundancy here: `filter` and `find` effectively do the same thing, and `foldLeft` and `foldRight` only differ int the order of their arguments.
 However, these methods give us a lot flexibility for manipulating optional values.
 For example, we can use `map` and `flatMap` to define optional versions of common operations:

 ~~~ scala
 scala> def sum(optionA: Option[Int], optionB: Option[Int]): Option[Int] =